Monday, October 30, 2017

 My Aunt Marcelina Padilla Page

-My mother's oldest sister Marcelina passed away in 1939 at the age of 36.
-She left seven child and a husband behind.
-My mother was 18 at the time and went to live with her brother-in-law, Joe Page for a time just down the road in Puerto de Luna to help him with the children.
+My mother's oldest sister Marcelina Padilla Page passed away in 1939 at the age of 36.
+She left seven child and her husband, Joseph Richard Mares Page behind.
+My mother was 18 at the time and went to live with her brother-in-law for a time just down the road in Puerto de Luna to help him with the children.
 She became very close to her nieces and nephews, the Page family.
 Her niece Marcelina, was close to her age and they were more like sisters.
 Marcelina married Antonio Dodge.
 I remember visiting Marcelina when I was young and thinking how cool it would be to have a piano teacher as a mom.

 Marcelina Page Dodge and